FarronF/limerick-council-meetings/meetings/2021/12/14-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Special Meeting of Municipal District of Adare - Rathkeale - 3rd November 2021.md

 the project and asked the Executive if something could be put in place to prevent this

-type of overspend occurring in future project.---
+type of overspend occurring in future project.
+---
 At the conclusion of the Agenda and with the consent of the Cathaoirleach, the

 Meetings Administrator advised Members that due to non-availability of personnel from